 The symptoms that coincide with bruxism are very telling.
 Headaches, earaches, and vertigo are all commonly related to an upper cervical misalignment.
 Correcting this misalignment has been known to relieve these symptoms.
 For example, in one case study involving 60 patients, 80% saw an elimination of vertigo symptoms and the other 20% all saw a reduction in symptoms.
 These are not isolated results.

-If you are suffering from vertigo, especially if you have a history of head or neck trauma, upper cervical chiropractic care may provide the natural and long-term relief you have been searching for.
+If you are suffering from vertigo, upper cervical chiropractic care may provide natural and long-term relief.
 Schedule a consult with a practitioner near you to learn more.

 Latest posts by Dr. Weerheim (see all)